gordonnguyen/data-rate-calculator/readme.md

 # Data rate calculator

-Calculate data rate from .har and .pcap files in Mbps
+Calculate data rate from .har and .pcap files and print the result in Mbps

 ## Getting Started